3 of London's Neighborhoods Up-close.

 More theatre, history and art galleries!
 Spend your money wisely and you can stay within budget and still see a Shakespearean play at The Globe Theatre, enjoy the street markets & and experience some world renowned art.
 If that’s too much like “school” for your gang, head to the rock climbing wall, the skate park or rent rollerblades.
 That should keep the kiddos happy!

-The London for Families City Guide has all the details on plays, galleries and rollerblade rental to keep your active family engaged while taking in the city’s sites.
+The London for Families City Guide- Southwark/South Bank has all the details on plays, galleries and rollerblade rental to keep your active family engaged while taking in the city’s sites.

 This is the heart of London.
 It could easily gobble up your entire London budget before you can say “Keep Calm and Carry On!”
 There are loads of tourist attractions that will vy for your attention.
 Some are worth it.
 Some not.
 Save your hard earned cash for things like The Tower of London, and stay on budget by heading for St. Paul’s Cathedral, the Museum of London or The Street Museum’s walking tour.
-I’ve got all the details for you in the London for Families City Guide.
+I’ve got all the details this neighbourhood ready for you in the London for Families City Guide – City of London.

 Want to know more about other great London neighborhoods?
 Head over to London Neighborhoods: Westminster, Kensington & Bloomsbury.